Scheduled MonumentsEnglandFive Lord's Burghs round barrow

 What is Five Lord's Burghs round barrow?

-Five Lord's Burghs is a Bronze Age round barrow located in Sussex, England.
+Five Lord's Burghs is a round barrow situated in Sussex, England, and represents a Bronze Age burial monument of considerable antiquity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003311.

 Who is responsible for protecting Five Lord's Burghs round barrow?